geryxyz/flatCraft/README.md

 # flatCraft
-Sample tasks for future Java developers based on Microsoft Minecraft These sample task uses the general logic of Minecraft to introduce and intreeg students about software development.
-During the long term special courses (held by University of Szeged) we using a Minecraft to illustrate hihgly abstract concepts like software visualization and software analyzis.
-We are a proud user of [CodeMetropolis](http://codemetropolis.github.io/CodeMetropolis/) software vizualization toolkit.
+Sample tasks for future Java developers based on Microsoft Minecraft These sample task uses the general logic of Minecraft to introduce and interest students about software development.
+During the long term special courses (held by University of Szeged) we are using a Minecraft to illustrate highly abstract concepts like software visualization and software analysis.
+We are a proud user of [CodeMetropolis](http://codemetropolis.github.io/CodeMetropolis/) software visualization toolkit.

 ## Levels of difficulty

-# Beginner
+### Beginner

 Tasks for this are contained under `FlatCraftExample` folder.
-The target audience is primery school children and their parents who has no or very little experience of software development.
-The goal is to introduce basic conceopts like: statement and program code.
+The target audience is primary school children and their parents, who have no or minimal experience in software development.
+The goal is to introduce fundamental concepts like statement and program code.

-# Intermediate
+### Intermediate

 The more challenging task is located in `FlatCraftSheepExample`.
-We target the later years of primary and the whole duration of secondary shools.
-These children potentially have several classes about software development in a wide variaty of languages.
+We target the later years of primary and the whole duration of secondary schools.
+These children potentially have several classes on software development in a wide variety of languages.
 Our primary goal is to introduce the syntax of Java programing language.

-# Expert
+### Expert

 The folder `FlatCraftPlatformsExample` contains the most difficult tasks.
-We use them to introduce abstract concepts like software visualization and analyzis, while providing challenging tasks for those who are able to write Java programs without supervision.
+We use them to introduce abstract concepts like software visualization and analysis while providing challenging tasks for those who can write Java programs without supervision.

+## Notes

-Minecraft is a property of Mojang AB.
+[Minecraft](https://www.minecraft.net/en-us/) is a property of Mojang AB.
 We do not sell or distribute it in any way.